-With all the snow that has fallen in the Okanagan this year, there couldn’t be a more beautiful landscape for hikers looking to get out into the fresh air.
+With snow falling in the Okanagan, there couldn’t be a more beautiful landscape for hikers looking to get out into the fresh air and explore.
 With some precautions, hikers can enjoy many of the local trails, while taking in the breath-taking winter wonderland landscape.

 It is recommended that hikers heading out on the trails dress in layers, with a moisture-wicking under-layer, a warm hat, good boots, gloves, and of course, ample water for longer treks.
 Don’t let the cold weather fool you!
 It’s easy to work up enough of a sweat and have to remove a layer and develop a thirst!
 Additional supplies, like spikes for boots and hiking poles, can come in handy for longer adventures.

 In John's Family Nature Conservancy hiking area, you will find the Lebanon Creek trail.
 A 4 km trek in one direction (2 hours round-trip), it will bring you up Cedar Mountain.
-From the top, hikers can take in the snowy winter landscape of Kelowna and the Okanagan Valley around a firepit with stone chairs.
+From the top, hikers can take in the snowy winter landscape of Kelowna and the Okanagan Valley.

 Waterfalls are a favourite of many…so why not venture to check out the wintery waterfall at Mill Creek.
 If it’s cold enough, frozen waterfalls are awe-inspiring as the water freezes in tendrils down to the churning water below.
 Be careful of slippery and icy paths as they aren’t maintained in the winter months.
 The hike will take hikers approximately 1-hour round-trip